 If CPRIT's screening/prevention programs, research advances, and other initiatives reduce the incidence of cancer over time to equal the average of current levels observed in the five states with the lowest incidence and death rates, notable economic benefits would be realized.
-The Perryman Group estimates that the gains in Texas stemming from a substantial reduction in cancer incidence by 2045 would include almost \$15.3 billion in gross product and about 151,298 permanent jobs.
-(It is worth noting these totals have continued to decrease over the last few years due to the continued improving performance of Texas compared to other states, with the efforts supported by CPRIT likely being a notable cause.)
-Fiscal benefits of such a reduction in cancer incidence include an estimated \$857.6 million to the State each year and \$383.7 million to local government entities (in constant 2019 dollars).
-Moreover, these benefits do not include the obvious gains in quality of life and would not be restricted to Texas; they would bring better outcomes throughout the country and, indeed, the entire world.
+The Perryman Group estimates that the gains in Texas stemming from a substantial reduction in cancer incidence by 2045 would include more than \$15.7 billion in gross product and about 153,339 permanent jobs.
+Fiscal benefits of such a reduction in cancer incidence include an estimated \$884.3 million